-Miami's Beleaguered Metrorail Gets a Real-Time Report Card
+Watch Miami's Beleaguered Metrorail Fall Behind Schedule In Real Time

-“I can’t say I was inspired by anything except the tragedy of our own system,” said the advocate who developed it.
+“Five-minute headways are what we were promised.
+But we’re not getting them.”

 Over the past week, more than 1,500 trains were scheduled to pass through downtown Miami’s Government Center Metrorail station.
-Of those, just 383 arrived on time.
+As of Thursday afternoon, just 383 arrived on time.
 The vast majority—927, to be exact—arrived late or bunched too closely to a previous train.
 And the remaining 208 never came at all.

 That’s according to the Metrorail Audit, a new visualization of Miami Dade County’s struggling transit rail line, developed by TransitAlliance, a rider advocacy group for Miami.
 As a graphic depiction of a somewhat dysfunctional transit system, it’s elegant and oddly beautiful: Blinking, multi-colored dots unfurl across the top of the screen in real time, each one representing a train arrival (or lack thereof) so that the viewer can check in on the system’s performance every day.